ing-bank/scruid/README.md

 ## Example queries:

-Scruid provides three query constructors: `TopNQuery`, `GroupByQuery` and `TimeSeriesQuery` (see below for details).
-You can call the `execute` method ona query to send the query to Druid.
+Scruid provides query constructors for `TopNQuery`, `GroupByQuery`, `TimeSeriesQuery`, `ScanQuery`, `SelectQuery` and `SearchQuery` (see below for details).
+You can call the `execute` method on a query to send the query to Druid.
 This will return a `Future[DruidResponse]`.
 This response contains the [Circe](http://circe.io) JSON data without having it parsed to a specific case class yet.
 To interpret this JSON data you can run two methods on a `DruidResponse`:

 - `.list[T](implicit decoder: Decoder[T]): List[T]` : This decodes the JSON to a list with items of type `T`.
 - `.series[T](implicit decoder: Decoder[T]): Map[ZonedDateTime, T]` : This decodes the JSON to a timeseries map with the timestamp as key and `T` as value.